-A blog on music cognition and related matters.
+A blog on music cognition, musicality and related matters.

 Roughly ten years ago, I had the honor of being invited by the Barenboim-Said Akademie to deliver a public lecture in Berlin, Germany.
 The event, entitled Was Musik kann (What Music Can Do), celebrated the impact of music and musicianship on our lives.
 In my presentation I started with a listening experiment, in a playful attempt to challenge the audience.